-There is always a legal basis to collect and process your personal data.
-The legal basis for processing your data may be freely given consent, performance of a contract, or fulfilment of our or a third party’s legitimate interest.
+There is always a legal basis to collect and process your data.
+The legal basis for processing your data may be a freely given consent from you, performance of a contract, or fulfilment of our or a third party’s legitimate interest.
 These interests may be, for example, offering our services or products.
-However, these interests cannot override your interests or fundamental rights and freedoms that require protection of your personal data.
+However, these interests cannot override your interests or fundamental rights and freedoms that require the protection of your data.

-Who is able to access, control and process personal data?
+Who can access, control, and process personal data?

-The primary and sole controller for your personal data is Matias Koskinen.
-The CEO and Board Member of Koskinen Family Business Oy.
-In the event of his death, trusteeship or other force majeure, your personal data will be accessible by the business’ board.
+The data is accessible by the CEO of Koskinen Family Business Oy (Matias Koskinen).
+In the event of his death, trusteeship or other force majeure, your data will be accessible by the business’ board.

-Some parts of the data processing process has been outsourced to third parties.
-We make sure that the chosen data processors have appropriate security measures to protect your privacy and to comply with any applicable legislation.
+Some parts of the data processing process have been outsourced to third parties.
+We do our best to ensure that the chosen data processors have appropriate security measures to protect your privacy and to comply with any applicable legislation.
 These security measures include the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks in minimum.